Sing Your Song: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 The film won an award in the "American Docs" category at the second American Film Festival.

 At the 2011 Vancouver International Film Festival, Sing Your Song won the Most Popular Nonfiction Film Award, which is based on ballots cast by audiences at the festival.

-Belafonte presented the film as the Closing Night selection of Maryland Film Festival 2011.
+Belafonte presented the film as the Closing Night selection of the Maryland Film Festival 2011.

 The film advanced to the final 15 contenders for the Academy Award for Best Documentary Feature but was not nominated.

-On January 10, 2012, REACT to FILM screened Sing Your Song at the Museum of Modern Art in Manhattan, NY, and moderated a Q&A with Belafonte.
+On January 10, 2012, REACT to FILM screened Sing Your Song at the Museum of Modern Art in Manhattan, New York, and moderated a Q&A with Belafonte.

-In a review of the film, critic Philip French described it in The Observer as "a skilfully compiled celebratory biography", writing: "This excellent film, eloquently narrated by its octogenarian subject in that wonderfully husky voice, carefully balances an account of his career in showbusiness with his 50-year commitment to civil and human rights in America and around the world, not just for fellow African-Americans but for Native Americans, Hispanics and people throughout Africa....[Belafonte] emerges at the end as a man of bravery and probity, a formidable contributor and witness to his times."
+In a review in The Observer, critic Philip French described Sing Your Song as "a skilfully compiled celebratory biography", writing: "This excellent film, eloquently narrated by its octogenarian subject in that wonderfully husky voice, carefully balances an account of his career in showbusiness with his 50-year commitment to civil and human rights in America and around the world, not just for fellow African-Americans but for Native Americans, Hispanics and people throughout Africa....[Belafonte] emerges at the end as a man of bravery and probity, a formidable contributor and witness to his times."

 The Hollywood Reporter observed: "Susanne Rostock's Sing Your Song, which views the extraordinary career of entertainer Harry Belafonte through the prism of his tireless social activism, is less a true documentary than a call to action for viewers to emulate the singer’s example."
 As the reviewer for The Irish Times notes: "The title Sing Your Song comes from advice imparted by Paul Robeson: 'Get them to sing your song and they'll want to know who you are.'
 This stirring film, fashioned by editing suite veteran Susanne Rostock, does justice to the notion."